backdrop-contrib/notify/README.txt

 -------------------

 * Advanced help hint (https://www.drupal.org/project/advanced_help_hint)
-  Will link link standard help text to online help and advanced help.
+  Will link standard help text to online help and advanced help.

 * Advanced help (https://www.drupal.org/project/advanced_help)
   When this module is enabled the administrator will have access to